ypise/ypise/README.md

 - 👋 Hi, I’m Yash (@ypise)
 - 👀 I’m interested in collaboration
-- 🌱 I’m currently learning GoLang and Kubernetes
+- 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on GoLang
+- 💞️ I’m looking to collaborate for DevOps
 - 📫 How to reach me ...

 <!---